Itinerary for Two Day’s Ride Journey:

-Explore Southern California’s mountain scenery on horseback, while on a two day journey.
+Explore Southern California’s stunning mountain scenery on horseback, while on a two day adventure.
 Offers impeccable views- across the Mohave Desert!

 Weight Limit 190pounds,